Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 - avoid driving outside cities after dark.

-Avoid using motorcycles due to the low standard of driving and road maintenance.
+Avoid using motorcycles due to the low road safety standards.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

 The railway network connects most of the major cities in the north, including Tunis, Bizerte and Beja, and the east coast towns of Sfax and Gabes.
 Trains are quite slow, but more reliable than other forms of public transport.
 Petty crime occurs on city and inter-city trains.
 Be vigilant with your belongings at all times.